VinceBmmrt/Crew-AI-Debate-System/README.md

 ## Agents Configuration

+- **debater_proponent**
+A compelling debater presenting clear and persuasive arguments in favor of the motion.

-- **debater**
+- **debater_opponent**
-  A compelling debater with a knack for persuasive arguments.
+A compelling debater presenting clear and persuasive arguments against the motion.

-  Goal: Present clear and compelling arguments for or against the motion to persuade the audience.
+Goal: Present clear and convincing arguments either for or against the motion to persuade the audience.

 - **judge**
   An impartial judge with a keen sense of fairness and justice.